-The New Zealand Environmental Protection Authority (EPA) is now the lead agency in minimizing and managing risks associated with genetic engineering.
+Since its formation in 2010, the New Zealand Environmental Protection Authority (EPA) is the lead agency in minimizing and managing risks associated with genetic engineering.
 Under the 1996 Hazardous Substances and New Organisms (HSNO) Act, all GE organisms are prohibited entry into New Zealand unless EPA has formally approved them.
 The EPA can issue various levels of approval including containment, conditional release, and full-scale release.
 To date, several approvals for contained field trials have been approved.
 However, no new trials have been approved since 2011.
 (See Appendix I for details of contained field trials and conditional releases that have been approved.)

-There is no Biosafety Committee/Authority however the EPA essentially fills that role.
-(Its functions are outlined on pages 8/9)
+There is no Biosafety Committee/Authority; however, the EPA essentially fills that role.
+(Its functions are outlined on pages 8/9.)